 This course does not include writing user stories, planning and estimating practices, etc. Please see Agile Team Training Camp for a course that offers these tools.

-- Explain the key components and principles of Agile and the Lean, eXtreme Programming, Kanban, and Scrum Agile approaches
+- Learn the key components and principles of Agile and the Lean, eXtreme Programming, Kanban, and Scrum Agile approaches

 - Explore the different Agile approaches